Everything you’ve always wanted to know about DevOps: origins, principles, use of methods, and implementation of DevOps in Redmine. .

-The origins of the DevOps
+Origins of DevOps

 The hatchet was buried in the changes made to the expected final product.
 In theory, a “typical” product can be designed quickly.
-You just need to make an A4 sketch with some notes and proceed to the Development department without any additional questions upon the processes.
+You just need to make an A4 sketch with some notes and proceed to the Development department without any additional questions about the process.
 In the received outcome, you do not need to make any changes to the product or perhaps just polish it a little bit here and there.
 If you need to update, change, or add something, it can be done quickly and without too much additional cost to the basic estimation.

-Then came a new stage in software development, a time for flexible Agile project management methodologies and approach.
+Then came a new stage in software development—a time for flexible Agile project management methodologies and approach.

-So here are the visible features of the new approach:
+Here are the visible features of the new approach:

 Again, we are entering a new stage.
 Welcome, DevOps!

-What problem are solved by the DevOps?
+What problem are solved by DevOps?

-- According to the methodology, it estimates the performance of the whole system rather than specific sections described by departments, developers or administrators.
+- According to the methodology, it estimates the performance of the whole system rather than specific sections described by departments, developers, or administrators

 - Simple feedback system “right-to-left”

-Does the DevOps methodology work?
+Does DevOps methodology work?

 DevOps in Redmine

-The second mentioned element - methods - describes the organization of work and processes inside the Redmine.
-To fully control the DevOps, manager needs to be able to see all tasks that should be developed, and the one that is already delivered and needs to be tested on real users.
+Methods describes the organization of work and processes inside Redmine.
+To fully control DevOps, the manager needs to be able to see all tasks that should be developed and the ones that that have already been delivered and need to be tested on real users.
 For example, we solved this in our company by using two separated dedicated Agile boards: one for development and one for deployment.
-Each board is divided into stages appropriate for each part of the project, so Dev Board covers new tasks, the one in progress and finished, and the ones that are ready for testing.
-Deploy cover issues that are already available for testing (with a division for sub-stages) and documentation (also with division).
-Additionally, you need to take care of constant communication between two camps and the constantly pushing for progress and improving the product.
+Each board is divided into stages appropriate for each part of the project, so Dev Board covers new tasks, ones in progress and finished, and those that are ready for testing.
+Deploy covers issues that are already available for testing (with a division for substages) and documentation (also with division).
+You also need to take care of constant communication between the two camps and constantly push for progress and improving the product.

 For further reading

-Has anyone of you, dear readers, implemented DevOps in your teams and can share the experience?
+Have any readers implemented DevOps in your teams and can share the experience?
 I would love to hear your stories and opinions.